danyeaw/presentations/proposals/2020-pycon_ci-cd-automate-python-workflow.md

 other enjoyable parts of programming, and less time doing manual and boring project maintenance?

-This talk gives an overview of CI/CD, a short history of CI/CD providers and what features to look for, and walks you through how you can easily setup a CI/CD pipeline for your Python library or application using GitHub Actions as an example.
+This talk gives an overview of Continuous Integration / Continuous Delivery (CI/CD), a short history of CI/CD providers and what features to look for, and walks you through how you can easily setup a CI/CD pipeline for your Python library or application using GitHub Actions as an example.

 At the end of this talk, you should be able to set up a CI/CD pipeline for your Python projects to test, package, and deploy your Python library or